Third Servile War: Crassus' leadership (71 BCE)

-Crassus and Spartacus
+Initial engagements

 When the forces of Spartacus moved northwards once again, Crassus deployed six of his legions on the borders of the region (Plutarch claims the initial battle between Crassus' legions and Spartacus' followers occurred near the Picenum region, Appian claims it occurred near the region of Samnium).
 Crassus detached two legions under his legate, Mummius, to maneuver behind Spartacus but gave them orders not to engage the rebels.
 When an opportunity presented itself, Mummius disobeyed, attacked the Spartacist forces and was routed.
 Despite this initial loss, Crassus engaged Spartacus and defeated him, killing some 6,000 of the rebels.

 The tide seemed to have turned in the war.
 Crassus' legions were victorious in several more engagements, killing thousands of the rebel slaves and forcing Spartacus to retreat south through Lucania to the straits near Messina.
 According to Plutarch, Spartacus made a bargain with Cilician pirates to transport him and some 2,000 of his men to Sicily, where he intended to incite a slave revolt and gather reinforcements.
 He was betrayed by the pirates, who took payment and then abandoned the rebel slaves.
 Minor sources mention that there were some attempts at raft and shipbuilding by the rebels as a means to escape but that Crassus took unspecified measures to ensure the rebels could not cross to Sicily and their efforts were abandoned.
 Spartacus' forces retreated towards Rhegium, Crassus' legions following; upon arrival Crassus built fortifications across the isthmus at Rhegium, despite harassing raids from the rebel slaves.
 The rebels were under siege and cut off from their supplies.